rvsia/react-form-renderer/README.md

 ```

 #### Col
 Col represents wrapper arround one Form Field (hence the name Col).
-It does not have to mirror bootstrap Col, that is just the name we have decided to go with.
-If you for instance don't need any Col (or other wrapping) component, and you are handling this inside the actual Field component you can use `<React.Fragment>` component.
+It does not have to mirror bootstrap Col, which is just the name we have decided to go with.
+If you for instance don't need any Col (or other wrapping) component, and you are handling this inside the actual Field component, you can use `<React.Fragment>` component.
 This way you will not create any element in your DOM.
-On the other hand, it might be usefull as a container for your components.
-Because we can't posibbly create layout that will suit 100% of use cases, you can use this wrapper to pass additional styles to field components.
+On the other hand, it might be usefull to implement it as a container for your components.
+Because we can't possibly create layout that suit 100% of our use cases, we can use this wrapper to pass additional styles to field components.

 ```JSX
 import './form/styles.scss';